 - 1. Place the ATV on a level surface. - 2.
 Start the engine, warm it up for several minutes, and then turn it off. - 3.
 Place an oil pan under the transmission to collect the used oil. - 4.
-Remove the oil filler bolt and the drain bolt to drain the oil from the transmission case.
+Remove the transmission oil filler bolt, the transmission oil drain bolt and their gasket to drain the oil from the transmission case.

-1. Transmission oil drain bolt
+- 1. Transmission oil drain bolt

+- 2. Gasket

-Install the drain bolt, and then tighten it to the specified torque.
+- 5. Install the drain bolt and its new gasket, and then tighten the bolt to the specified torque.

-Transmission oil drain bolt: 23 Nm (2.3 m·kgf, 16.6 ft·lbf)
+Tightening torque: Transmission oil drain bolt: 23 Nm (2.3 m·kgf, 17 ft·lbf)